michaelgiancola/Communication_Via_UDP_and_TCP/README.md

 Server listens for incoming client requests.
 Client connects (only for TCP) to server and sends ASCII request “What is the current date and time?”
-Server responds with the current date and time in the format  “Current Date and Time – 09/29/2019 09:00:01” Client closes connection (only for TCP), server stays running listening for next connection
+Server responds with the current date and time in the format  “Current Date and Time – 09/29/2019 09:00:01” Client closes connection (only for TCP), server stays running listening for next connection.

 # Detailed Requirements

-Server
+## Server

 Only required to handle one client interaction at a time Can listen on any port you choose